ArtyomYuryshev/rsschool-cv/cv.md

 **Senior Software Testing Engineer**<br>
 __EPAM__<br>
 _08.2021 - present_<br>
 - Involved in the testing projects of different levels of complexity with Scrum and Kanban methodologies.
 - Acted as an R&D curator for students after EPAM lab to grow them into a junior/middle specialist.
+- Conducting an assessment exam for a QA position in the company
 - Interviewed new engineers for the project.
-- Acted as an expert at assessment exams inside the company.

 **QA Engineer**<br>
 __a1qa__<br>
 _08/2018 - 07/2021_<br>
-- Taken part in testing activities like functional testing for web and mobile application, test documentation creation and quality reporting.
+- Taken part in testing activities like functional testing of web and mobile application, test documentation creation and quality reporting.
 - Onboarding and supervising new engineers on several projects.

 ---